factful/ocr_testing/Readme.md

 * [Abbyy Cloud API](https://www.ocrsdk.com/)
 * [Adobe Acrobat](https://acrobat.adobe.com/us/en/acrobat/how-to/ocr-software-convert-pdf-to-text.html)
-* [Amazon Rekognition API](https://aws.amazon.com/rekognition/) -- not going to test this because it was primarily designed for identifying text like signs and labels in images and because implementing it is too challenging for a thought exercise.
+*
 * Amazon Textract -- beta.
 * [OCRopus](https://github.com/tmbdev/ocropy) (also see: [this blog post](https://www.danvk.org/2015/01/09/extracting-text-from-an-image-using-ocropus.html))
 * [Calamari]()
 * Swift OCR
 * Kraken
 * Attention OCR

+We initially included [Amazon's Rekognition API](https://aws.amazon.com/rekognition/) on our list, but ultimately decided not to test it.
+Rekognition is primarily designed to identify text in images of signs and labels, rather than in documents.
+It's more challenging to implement than the other OCR tools we looked at and we didn't have a need for that level of power.